eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-publisher-source-code.md

 ```

-Like with the reader in **subscriber.c**, we need a participant and a topic to be able to create a writer.
-We use also need to use the same topic name as the one specified in the **subscriber.c**.
+Like with the reader in `subscriber.c`, we need a participant and a topic create a writer.
+We also need to use the same topic name as the one specified in `subscriber.c`.

 ```
 dds_entity_t participant;